free5G/free5GRAN/Readme.md

 ### Radio frontend

-We currently support USRP B210. `libuhd` and `libuhd-dev` are required.
-They can be installed on Ubuntu via:
+We currently support USRP B210. `libuhd-dev` is required.
+It can be installed on Ubuntu via:
 ```
-sudo apt-get install libuhd libuhd-dev
+sudo apt-get install libuhd-dev
 ```

 ### Compiling